SebastianWenger/Getting-and-Cleaning-Data-Course-Project/README.md

 ###Step 5:
 -------

-* Means are found for each variable by subject and activity using 'aggregate'.
+* Means are found for each variable by subject and activity using `aggregate`.

 * Tidy dataset outputted as "meandata.txt".